Olayinkalydia/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0x06 more pointers array strings
+0x06 more pointers arrays strings